Despite differentiated learning opportunities, reasons can include the pupil:

 We target some children for 'in class support' with the class Additional Practitioner (teaching assistant.)
 Maybe your child doesn't realise they are having this support, as it's just part of their normal day!

-However, if you feel your child's needs are not appropriately supported/met, please make an appointment for a chat with their teacher or Mrs Jones, the ALNCo.
+However, if you feel your child's needs are not appropriately supported/met, please make an appointment for a chat with their teacher or Mrs Evans the ALNCo.